huanrenfeng/huanrenfeng.github.io/_posts/2020-11-18-myhealthcondition-md.md

 I don't know what's wrong with me.
 But I suspect that my immunity is broken somehow so that I could never recover from a simple disease.
-Or this disease is too harse.
+Or this disease is too harsh.
 But I doubt it.
 People around me are all fine but why do me have to be sick?